 Build your own if you can’t find one that is easy to use.

-2. Choose a compelling picture of your child.
+2. Choose a compelling picture, or two, of your child.

 The picture is extremely important.
 I have had directors of boards, MPPs, and government officials call me back when I complain about something, because of the picture I shared.
 In one version of my daughter’s All About Me book I show her with Olympic gold medalist Jamie Sale.
 I can’t tell you how often I get comments and call backs from that picture alone.
 It’s crucial to make your child visible, personable.